Your area Not set — showing everywhere

 Individual posts for different angles.
 Pick the one that fits your audience.

 Is the New London Bicycle & Pedestrian Advisory Committee losing sight of its mission?
-At the 5/21 meeting, concerns were raised that the Pocket Park project is now taking priority over the broader transit networks the... https://meetingwatch.org/nh/new-london/bpac/2026-05-21/ #MeetingWatch #NewLondonNH
+During the 5/21 meeting, members raised concerns that the Pocket Park project is overshadowing the committee’s primary goal: building... https://meetingwatch.org/nh/new-london/bpac/2026-05-21/ #MeetingWatch #NewLondonNH

 X thread